dggomes/asuszephyrus-m/README.md

 Disable VT-D

 STEP 2 - Create MacOS Partition:

-Using the Disk Management tool from Windows shrink Partition on Disk 2 (1TB) to create a new partition for MacOS Format this Partition as FAT32
+It's highly recommended to install MacOS on the M2 partition since it's much faster.
+For that you need to open the Disk Management tool from Windows shrink Partition on Disk 1 (256GB) to create a new partition for MacOS

-STEP 3 - Tweak EFI and install bootloader on Disk 1 - THhs is required if you want to install MacOS in the 1TB HDD instead of the 256GB SSD.
+Format this Partition as FAT32

+STEP 4 - Install Mac OS
+Boot with the USB disk and press/hold ESC when the Republic of Gamers is displayed.
+Select your USB and then select Boot macOS Install from Install macOS High Sierra
+Open Disk Utility and format the MacOS Partition as Mac OS Journaled Start the installation of Mac OS in this partition
+The computer will restart a couple of times during the installation, every time it restarts you will need to go to the Boot menu, choose the USB and then select Boot macOS Install from your new MacOS partition (not from the USB Install Tool)

+Troubleshoot in case the Mac OS installation don't let you install it on the new partition:
+You will need to increase the EFI partition size in order to proceed with the installation

-Using the Disk Management tool from Windows shrink Disk 1 to leave 400mb not allocated to any partition Using Diskpart create a new EFI partition
+Using the Disk Management tool from Windows delete the newly created Mac Partition

+Using Diskpart create a new EFI partition
 Open CMD using Admin rights and type the following code:
 -> Diskpart